sdragoni/RepData_PeerAssessment1/RepData_PeerAssessment1.md

 There are 2304 intervals with NA

 THe new mean number of steps is 9504 this is close to the mean from the data with NAs of 9354.
 THe new median number of steps is 10395 this is the same as the median from the data with NAs of 10395.
-There is little impact to the estimated number of steps a day from using the median for the time interval.
+There is little impact to the estimated number of steps a day from using the median for the time interval to replace the missing data.
 I had previously used the mean but this introduced a sizeable difference.

 #Are there differences in activity patterns between weekdays and weekends?